d-Laurente/ArludoCodeChallenge/README.md

 You will need 2 windows/tabs of terminals for it to work.
 One for the frontend and one for the backend.

-You need the following modules for the backend:
+For the backend, you will need the following modules:
 - Flask (can be installed with "pip3 install Flask")
 - flask-cors (can be installed with "pip3 install flask-cors")

+For the frontend, you will need the following modules if you don't have them:
+- npm (to install yarn)
+- yarn (npm install --global yarn)

 First you need to clone the directory in your workspace.